Volunteer with us this summer

-Volunteer in one of Scotland’s most beautiful wild places this August - book one of our volunteer conservation days at Strathaird on Skye.
+Volunteer in some of Scotland’s most beautiful wild places - book a volunteer conservation day at Nevis or at Strathaird on Skye.

-Get off the well-worn tourist trail on Skye this summer and spend a day volunteering with our team as we tackle some urgently needed practical conservation tasks.
+Get off the well-worn tourist trails at Nevis or on Skye this summer and spend a day volunteering with our team as we tackle some urgently needed practical conservation tasks.
 All are welcome to join us in practical conservation work that will help ensure the long-term protection of the Trust’s wild places.

 Our volunteer conservation days are a great opportunity to meet other Trust volunteers, as well as learn about and contribute to our peatland and native woodland restoration projects.
-You will directly contribute to helping us natural processes thrive in this special wild place.
+You will directly contribute to helping natural processes thrive in these special wild places.

-Urgent upcoming tasks include: removing Sitka spruce seedlings; mapping INNS (invasive non-native species); removing redundant fencing and joining our partners in the annual beach clean at beautiful Camasunary with its views over to the Cuillin ridge.
+Help our team with urgent upcoming tasks including: removing Sitka spruce seedlings; mapping INNS (invasive non-native species); removing redundant fencing and joining our partners in the annual beach clean at beautiful Camasunary with its views over to the Cuillin ridge.

 Why remove Sitka spruce seedlings?